theSteveMitchell/postgres_upsert/README.md

 options:
 - :delimiter - the string to use to delimit fields.
 Default is ","
-- :format - the format of the file (valid formats are :csv or :binary).
-Default is :csv
 - :header => specifies if the file/io source contains a header row.
 Either :header option must be true, or :columns list must be passed.
 Default true
 - :key_column => the primary key or unique key column on your ActiveRecord table, used to distinguish new records from existing records.
 Default is the primary_key of your ActiveRecord model class.
 - :update_only => when true, postgres_upsert will ONLY update existing records, and not insert new.
 Default is false.